yigitkaantonkaz/DSA210_Data_Science/README.md

 - **Techniques**:
   - **Clustering**: Identify groups of sessions with similar music attributes and productivity levels.
   - **Regression**: Predict productivity scores using features like tempo, loudness, and task type.
-  - **Time-Series Analysis**: Forecast productivity based on music listening trends.
 - **Goal**: Create a model that suggests music attributes for optimal productivity.

-### **Findings**

 ### **Insights and Recommendations**
-   - Provide a summary of findings:
+   - Provided a summary of findings:
      - Best genres or tempos for productivity.
      - Ideal working hours for specific music types.
-   - Develop actionable recommendations:
+   - Cluster-Based recommendations:
-     - Suggest personalized playlists for study/work.
+     - Recommended playlists with genres scoring high on Genre_Target_Encoding.

 ### **Limitations and Future Work**
 - **Limitations**: